-The data described here were collected as part of two experiments previously reported in (Kopčo et al., 2007, 2017).
+The data described here were collected as part of two experiments previously reported in (Kopčo et al., 2007; Kopčo et al., 2017).
 While details on the subjects, environments, and stimuli can be found in those publications, they are briefly described again here.